 Online courses are a great option for working professionals who want to advance in their career, but don’t want to disrupt their current positions or income streams.
-To find out more about radiology courses online, check out our online radiology schools resource.
-Find out how to contact schools offering online radiology degrees and read our articles about what its like to get an education online.
+To find out more about radiology programs online, check out our online radiology schools resource.
+Find out how to contact schools offering online radiology degree programs and read our articles about what its like to get an education online.

 Most radiologic technologists choose to specialize in particular procedures or sub-categories within the field of radiology.
 Becoming certified to perform specific procedures will make you a more desirable job candidate and will increase your radiology salary potential.
 Learn more about radiology specializations and the radiology courses, degree programs, and certificates available.

 The curriculum listed below assumes that you have already completed an associate degree.
 Programs for a radiology bachelor’s degree usually takes one of two paths: